Check your eligibility for the Great British Insulation Scheme in minutes

 To ensure the best case scenario, make sure to work with a professional installer when adding loft insulation, and conduct a housing assessment if you are concerned about insulation issues.

-By taking preemptive steps ahead of time, you can greatly reduce the chances of condensation issues forming in your loft.
+By taking preemptive steps ahead of time, you can greatly reduce the chances of condensation insulation issues forming in your loft.

 Here are some key steps in order to prevent and handle condensation issues for a loft: